kowzan-devops/kubernetes/kubernetes-basic-description.md

 #### Service(s)
 An abstraction which serves as a proxy for a group of Pods, performing a “service”, it means that service makes sure that network traffic can be directed to the pods for the workload.
 Types of services:

-- ClusterIP is the default ServiceType, ClusterIP services have a cluster-internal IP address, so they can only be reached by other cluster components.
+- ClusterIP = exposes services only inside the cluster (default)
-- NodePort enables you to create a service that’s available from outside the cluster by exposing the service on the same port for every node.
-For example, the same service might be available on host1.example.com:32768, host2.example.com:32768, and host3.example.com:32768.
+- NodePort = exposes services at the specified port on all nodes (<node-ip>:<nodePort>)
-- LoadBalancer requires coordination with your cloud provider’s load balancer, which automatically routes requests to the service.
-For this reason, not all distributions of Kubernetes will support LoadBalancer services.
+- LoadBalancer = exposes the service with a cloud-provider’s load balancer
-- ExternalName is the most complex ServiceType, coordinating the service with your DNS server.
+- ExternalName = this maps a service to endpoints completely outside of the cluster

 Create a service that directs requests on port 80 to container port 8000 (simple LoadBalancer)
 - kubectl expose deployment nginx --port=80 --target-port=8000 --type=LoadBalancer